bnkai/stash_tools/scrape_util/EXAMPLES.md

 **NOTES**

- some sites use caching for images (with different quality) so while images are visually the same the md5 can be different
+ some sites use caching or cdns for images (with different quality) so while images are visually the same the md5 can be different

  use `-stash="http://mystash.com:9998"` to set stash's url , default is  `"http://localhost:9998"`